USDSGD Forecast Highlights

 Is it a good time to buy US dollars?

-If you need USD in the near term, 1.340 is a reasonably good rate to buy some.
+If you need USD in the near term, 1.2800 is a very good rate to buy some US dollars with SGD.

-Therefore, watch to buy some USD now and watch to buy more on a further drop into 1.320.
+Therefore, watch to buy some USDs now and watch to buy more on a further drop.

 In Singapore, the currency is a closely monitored instrument.
-This is because the monetary authority (MAS) targets the country’s currency in order to control local price stability.
+This is because the monetary authority (mas.gov.sg) targets the country’s currency in order to control local price stability.

 The reason for this (as clearly articulated here) is that Singapore is a small and open economy.
 Its “gross exports and imports of goods and services are more than 300 percent of GDP and domestic expenditure has a high import content, the exchange rate has a much stronger influence on inflation than the interest rate.”

-The past movement of S$NEER is plotted below.
+The most recent chart of S$NEER is plotted below:

 Essentially, there are three parameters to this S$NEER: slope, width and centred band.